bizz84/starter_architecture_flutter_firebase/README.md

 ## References

-This project borrows many ideas from my Udemy course: [Flutter & Firebase Course: Build a Complete App for iOS & Android](https://www.udemy.com/course/flutter-firebase-build-a-complete-app-for-ios-android/?couponCode=FEB-20), as well as my [Reference Authentication Flow with Flutter & Firebase](https://github.com/bizz84/firebase_auth_demo_flutter).
+This project borrows many ideas from my [Flutter & Firebase Udemy Course](https://nnbd.me/flutter-firebase), as well as my [Reference Authentication Flow with Flutter & Firebase](https://github.com/bizz84/firebase_auth_demo_flutter), and takes them to the next level by using Riverpod.

 Here are some other GitHub projects that also attempt to formalize a good approach to Flutter development: